openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 {{< hint info >}}

 * On GitHub apps the generated installation token [will be available for 8 hours](https://docs.github.com/en/developers/apps/building-github-apps/refreshing-user-to-server-access-tokens)
-* The token is scopped to the repository it target.
-On PullRequest it has the scope of the forked and target repository.
+* On GitHub apps the token is scoped to the repository the event (payload) come from unless [configured](/docs/install/settings#pipelines-as-code-configuration-settings) it differently on cluster.

 {{< /hint >}}

 ## Example